 A school’s digital marketing strategy should include:

-- A website that is able to convert prospective families into enrolment enquiries.
-This included being mobile friendly, technically sound, and fast to load.
+- A website that can convert prospective families into enrolment enquiries.
+This includes being mobile friendly, technically sound, and fast to load.

-- Search visibility in the major search engines such as Google and Yahoo.
-This requires an intentional strategy of adding SEO keyword rich content to your website on a regular basis and a strategy to appear on top of search results for an ever-increasing number of keywords.
+- Search visibility in major search engines, such as Google and Bing.
+This requires an intentional strategy of adding SEO keyword-rich content to your website regularly and a strategy to appear on top of search results for an ever-increasing number of keywords.